mark-nirdesh/Powershell_Scripting/README.md

-## Make the static Static IP based on the Device Name = NetworkDevices.csv
+## Make the static Static IP based on the Device Name = NLUK0XXXXW00Y

 - Copy and paste this Powershell script to each till and execute.